UOW phishing simulations

 Hackers rely on individuals being busy and distracted to catch them off guard.
 By simulating real-world phishing attacks, UOW helps the university community recognise deceptive emails, avoid falling for scams, and develop safer online habits.
 These exercises also provide valuable insights into emerging threats, ensuring that everyone remains informed and prepared to protect both personal and institutional data.

-Latest simulation – February 2025
+Latest simulation – November 2025

 What to look out for

 Phishing emails are designed to trick you into acting before verifying the legitimacy of the request.
-Follow these steps to stay safe:

-1. Assess the Email:
+Assess the email

 • Does the email address match the sender’s name?